Conditions Sinusitis

 • Acute sinusitis may occur several times each year.
 It disappears after a few weeks, at most.

 • With the chronic form, the mucus membranes of the nose are permanently inflamed.
-Medical practitioners often speak of chronic sinusitis when it lasts more than 3 months.
+Medical practitioners speak of chronic sinusitis when it lasts more than 3 months.

 What are the symptoms of sinusitis?